mathieuancelin/elem-vdom/readme.md

 elem-vdom
 ================

 Simple and idiotic lib to build UI components.
-It's a component library promoting functional composition with the full expressiveness of JavaScript and support for all existing JavaScript libraries. elem-vdom is just a quick and dirty experiment to avoid string templates, string concat and manual mutations when modifying the DOM. `elem-vdom` is fully written in ES2015
+It's a component library promoting functional composition with the full expressiveness of JavaScript and support for all existing JavaScript libraries. elem-vdom is just a quick and dirty experiment to avoid string templates, string concat and manual mutations when modifying the DOM. `elem-vdom` is written in using ES2015 syntax.

 [![build status][1]][2]
 [![NPM version][3]][4]